Statement of Purpose

-The College of Arts and Sciences provides learning opportunities in the academic disciplines relating to mankind’s cultural, social and scientific achievements.
-Through general education courses in the College of Arts and Sciences, all Liberty University students receive instruction in the humanities, social sciences, natural sciences and mathematics and thereby are better prepared to respond effectively to the issues of contemporary life.
+The College of Arts & Sciences provides learning opportunities in the academic disciplines relating to mankind’s cultural, social and scientific achievements.
+Through general education courses in the College of Arts & Sciences, all Liberty University students receive instruction in the humanities, social sciences, natural sciences and mathematics and thereby are better prepared to respond effectively to the issues of contemporary life.

-The College offers instruction in counseling, English, family and consumer sciences, French, geography, history, linguistics, mathematics, military science, music, philosophy, physical science, physics, psychology, sociology, Spanish, Teaching English as a Second Language/Foreign Language and theatre arts.
+The College offers instruction in counseling, English, family and consumer sciences, French, geography, history, linguistics, mathematics, military science, music, philosophy, physical science, physics, psychology, sociology, Spanish, and Teaching English as a Second Language/Foreign Language.

-The College of Arts and Sciences, through its various departments, aims to provide:
+The College of Arts & Sciences, through its various departments, aims to provide:

 A coherent academic program in each discipline in which a major is offered utilizing a selection of developmental and honors courses taught by faculty who are knowledgeable and are effective communicators.